OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  **Cloud bursting** gives support to build a :ref:`hybrid cloud <introh>`, an extension of a private cloud to combine local resources with resources from remote cloud providers.
 A whole public cloud provider can be encapsulated as a local resource to be able to use extra computational capacity to satisfy peak demands.
 Out of the box connectors are shipped to support :ref:`Amazon EC2 <ec2g>` and :ref:`Microsoft Azure <azg>` cloudbursting.

 Step 6.
-Integration with other Components
+Integrate with other Components
 ===============================================

+This step is optionaly and only for integrators and builders.

 Because no two clouds are the same, OpenNebula provides many different interfaces that can be used to interact with the functionality offered to manage physical and virtual resources.